 Establish Checking Account

 Treating your vacation rental as it’s own business starts with setting up a checking account specifically for your vacation rental.
-Setting up a checking account for your property allows you to properly record income and expenses.
+Setting up a checking account for your property allows you to record income and expenses properly.

 If you wish to save money by taking pictures of your own home, here are tips for professional quality rental photos.